Introduction to SQL CTE

 select DepartmentID from cte_dept

-Second, we created a query which gives all the columns from the Department table.
+Second, we created a query that gives all the columns from the Department table.
 The third step is to use the CTE in the outer query and only select DepartmentIDfrom the CTE.

 Example #2 – Simple SQL Server CTE Example with column names